Skip to Content

 8. Shipping

-It is the responsibility of Texas State personnel who are shipping items outside the United States (including hand-carrying items such as research equipment, materials, data, biological materials) to comply with export control laws and regulations in coordination with the Materials Management and Logistics Department and ORIC.
+It is the responsibility of Texas State personnel who are shipping items outside the United States (including hand-carrying items such as research equipment, materials, data, biological materials) to comply with export control laws and regulations in coordination with the Materials Management and Logistics Department and RIC.

 9. Training

-ORIC, in cooperation with other appropriate offices, will develop and implement an appropriate training program.
+RIC, in cooperation with other appropriate offices, will develop and implement an appropriate training program.
 Depending on the nature of an individual’s activities or job functions, a Texas State employee may be required to take supplemental export control training as deemed appropriate by the individual’s supervisor or the empowered official.

-6. REFERENCED MATERIALS AND ADDITIONAL RESOURCES
+7. REFERENCED MATERIALS AND ADDITIONAL RESOURCES

-Office of Research and Federal Relations Export Control website
+1. Division of Research Export Control website

-Texas State University Export Compliance Control Manual
+2. Texas State University Export Compliance Control Manual

-U.S. Department of Commerce, Bureau of Industry and Security
+3. U.S. Department of Commerce, Bureau of Industry and Security

-U.S. Department of State, Directorate of Defense Trade Controls International Traffic in Arms Regulations, 22 CFR Parts 120-130
+4. U.S. Department of State, Directorate of Defense Trade Controls International Traffic in Arms Regulations, 22 CFR Parts 120-130

-U.S. Department of the Treasury, Office of Foreign Assets Control Foreign Assets Control Regulations, 31 CFR Parts 501-598
+5. U.S. Department of the Treasury, Office of Foreign Assets Control Foreign Assets Control Regulations, 31 CFR Parts 501-598

-7. REVIEWERS OF THIS UPPS
+8. REVIEWERS OF THIS UPPS

 1. Reviewers of this UPPS include the following: